tangrams/shaders-demo/README.md

-# highways-demo
+# shader-demos

-A demo showing some contextual highway styles using the [Tangram](http://github.com/tangrams/tangram) library.
+A demo showing some ways to use GLSL shaders to draw maps with the [Tangram](http://github.com/tangrams/tangram) library.

 ### Installation